eyMiko/CodenamesClueGenerator/README.md

 ### Testing Mode

 Test the functionality by running [src/test.ipynb](/src/test.ipynb).
-This mode will give a very barebones output for easier testing of the implementation.
+This mode will give a very barebones output for simpler testing of the implementation.